Updated: June 2015

 In early 2007, the implementation of interconnection charges reshaped the Thai telecom industry.
 The operators, after entering into an interconnection agreement, adjusted to the new environment by offering differentiated off- and on-net tariffs.
-Following implementation of the interconnection agreement, prices have remained fairly stable.
-As at 31 March 2013, the market leading mobile operator in Thailand was Advanced Info Service plc (AIS), with an estimated subscription market share of 43%.
-The other mobile operators in Thailand are True Move and Truemove H (following its acquisition of Hutchinson-CAT Wireless Multimedia in 2011), the third largest mobile operator, with a market share of approximately 25%.The other mobile operators in Thailand are small with market shares of less than 1% each, including CAT and TOT Plc (TOT) (formerly “The Telephone Organisation of Thailand”, the state-owned fixed-line operator).
+Following implementation of the interconnection agreement, prices remained fairly stable until a 55% reduction was implemented in the third quarter of 2013.
+As at 31 March 2015, the market- leading mobile operator in Thailand is Advanced Info Service plc (AIS), with an estimated subscription market share of 46%.
+The other mobile operators in Thailand are True Move and Truemove H (following its acquisition of Hutchinson-CAT Wireless Multimedia in 2011), the third largest mobile operator, with a subscriber market share of approximately 24%.The other mobile operators in Thailand are small with market shares of less than 1% each, including CAT and TOT Public Company Limited (TOT) (formerly The Telephone Organisation of Thailand, the state-owned fixed-line operator).

 On 17 May 2006, the then National Telecommunications Commission (now the NBTC) issued the Notification on Access and Interconnection of Telecommunications Network of 2006 (Notification) applicable to telecommunication licensees operating a telecommunications network, requiring licensees to interconnect with each other on request.
 The interconnection provider is entitled to apply an interconnection charge that reflects its costs.